-As at November 30, 2023, accounts payable and accrued liabilities included \$143 of liability arising from ungranted DSUs (2022 - \$118).
+As at November 30, 2024, accounts payable and accrued liabilities included \$852 of liability arising from unsettled DSUs (2023 - \$143).
+The Corporation's Board of Directors has agreed to dissolve the DSU plan and outstanding DSUs are expected to be settled subsequent to November 30, 2024.